If you’re a mechanic, we have some bad news for you. Only 29% of Americans have a high level of trust in your profession.

 And while we’re sure that you’re totally trustworthy, we hope you won’t mind if we give all the non-mechanics out there some tips to make sure they’re really getting their money’s worth!

 Don’t get tricked into paying for services your car doesn’t need!

 Mechanics may try to get you to purchase services more frequently than you need them.
 It’s tough to blame them—we all have to eat, after all—but you’d probably rather spend the money on say, food for yourself, than unnecessary tune-ups.

-Richard Reina, product training director at CARiD.com (@CARiD_com), has spoken to us before about car maintenance.
-He let us know that many services mechanics offer aren’t needed quite as often as they might suggest: “Car ownership is an expensive task (more than $8,500 a year) so it is important that drivers are vigilant about maintenance to avoid any unnecessary spending.
+Richard Reina, product training director at CARiD.com, let us know that many services mechanics offer aren’t needed quite as often as they might suggest: “Car ownership is an expensive task (more than $8,500 a year) so it is important that drivers are vigilant about maintenance to avoid any unnecessary spending.
 Here are some maintenance tips to avoid a rip-off at the mechanic:

 “Changing the oil every 3,000 miles.
 This is very common advice in the auto industry today, but it doesn’t necessarily hold true for new model vehicles.
 If your mechanic suggests this, remember that new cars can run smoothly with an oil change every 5,000-7,500 miles, which can significantly cut expenses as you wait longer for servicing.
 You can also save on this process by performing the oil change yourself—this ensures that you are putting high-quality oil into your vehicle and saves both time and money that would have been spent at a shop.